Old City Hall (Toronto): Courthouse

 The building was leased for several decades by the provincial government and used as a court house for the Ontario Court of Justice.
-The City of Toronto served notice on the province that its lease at Old City Hall would not be renewed past December 31, 2016.
+The City of Toronto served a notice on the province that its lease at Old City Hall would not be renewed past December 31, 2016.
 The city spent $77 million on renovations completed in 2005 to restore the exterior and the 103.6-metre-high clock tower.
 Over the next two years, the city spent an additional $7.2-million on interior repairs completed in 2012.
 There was speculation that the building would house a museum for the city of Toronto.

 On September 21, 2015, the City of Toronto released an internal study that recommended leasing parts of the Old City Hall to retail tenants.
 However, in early October, the city said it would allow courts to remain until December 31, 2021, while the new 10 Armoury Street courthouse was constructed.
 This was extended until 2023 due to construction delays.

 In 2023, most court rooms and services moved to a new purpose-built courthouse at 10 Armoury Street, leaving eight municipally-run provincial offence courts which relocated from Old City Hall to St. Lawrence Market North in March 2025.